lbjcxbjyynl/main/README.md

 Extract files into a folder and run the following commands to install modules, you only need to run this command once: npm install

-To start running the bot: npm start money!
+To start running the bot: npm start

+money!

+# Rules:You MUST hold in your wallet at least 10 HTR Token to use!
+Pricing tiers/limits are as follows:

+10 HTR - 1 max tokens simultaneously and only buy/sell limit prices

+50 HTR - 8 max tokens simultaneously and trailing stop and trailing buy feature

+150 HTR - unlimited scans and all features